dust-ai-mr/dust/README.md

   Incoming emails from a patient are simply converted to messages and sent to the patient's 'twin'.
 Using the LLM capabilities of Dust the email is read and analyzed.
 Perhaps it is a score update - so the score is updated automatically, perhaps it is a question - in which case it is sent to an Actor twinning the scientist helping that patient.

+* As mentioned above, an intelligent LLM-based news reader.

 As we said - it's Actors all the way down.